 When considering non surgical rhinoplasty, choosing an experienced, expert injector is vital to patient safety.
 Suspected vascular occlusion should be treated immediately by dissolving filler.
 Vascular occlusion can rapidly progress to tissue necrosis if not identified and treated quickly.
 An experienced injector should be prepared with safety protocols and the tools necessary for optimal patient safety.

-In my office, we are prepared to address any adverse events and also increase safety of this procedure by:
+In my office, we are prepared to address any adverse events and also increase the safety of this procedure by:

 - Using a blunt-tip microcannula to avoid puncturing an artery

 - Avoiding high-risk, vascular areas

 - Treating areas of vascular occlusion with hyaluronidase to dissolve the filler

 I do believe that getting non surgical rhinoplasty from the outset, for many patients, can produce even better results than surgery, which is why I’m so passionate about the procedure.
 It can be part of my Illumination 360° treatment process, in which I correct, define, and refine a person’s features to optimize their looks.
-You can learn more about the procedure in a blog post from earlier this year and see how non surgical rhinoplasty is part of my Your Face, Perfected approach to aesthetics.
+You can learn more about the procedure in this previous blog post.

 If you’re considering non surgical rhinoplasty and want to learn more about the procedure, please contact us using our online form or by calling us at (415) 445-9513.
 Our Concierge Team is available to answer your questions or to schedule a time for your initial assessment with Dr. Mabrie.